matthewaubert/blog-api/README.md

 This resource supports any combination of the following query parameters
 - `sort` to sort resource instances by a field in ascending or descending order
   - e.g. `GET /api/posts?sort[title]=asc` will sort Post resource instances by title in ascending order
-  - e.g. `GET /api/posts?sort[text]=desc` will sort Post resource instances by text in descending order
+  - e.g. `GET /api/posts?sort[content]=desc` will sort Post resource instances by content in descending order
   - Note: By default, resource instances are sorted by ID in ascending order
 - `offset` to skip resource instances
   - e.g. `GET /api/posts?offset=2` will skip the first 2 Post resource instances and return the rest